 It is not a typical symptom as there are a lot of different possibilities that can cause a car not to start.
 It could be related to the alternator or battery or any other problems such as a bad spark plug or a bad starter, to name a few.

-3. Failing Electrical Systems
+3. The Electrical Systems Wont Work

 The car’s engine relies on the alternator to generate enough voltage required for all the other electrical components to function, such as Bluetooth, stereo system and navigation, touchscreen entertainment consoles, heated seats, and mirrors.